RahulVadhyar/Chronos/README.md

   and SDL.
 After evaluating all the options it was clear that Vulkan was the way to go.

 * ### Is Wayland and/or X11 supported? ###
   Yes.
 Since this project uses GLFW that is compiled from scratch, it supports both Wayland and X11 platforms.
-However this is built for X11 by default.
-This can be changed by setting the GLFW flag.
-For more information on this, see [compiling GLFW].(https://www.glfw.org/docs/3.3/compile.html)
+The flags are set such that they are built for both by default.

 * ### Which platforms are supported? ###
   As of right now, Windows and Linux(includes unix-like OSes) are supported.
 MacOS is not supported.
 See below for reason.

 * ### Why is MacOS not supported? ###
-  There is nothing about this project that makes it incompatible with macs.
-You can get vulkan to run on MacOS via MoltenVK.
-  However I currently do not have access to a mac that I can test on, as due to the CI/CD system, I need to be able to compile this project on a regular basis.
-Hence for now, there is no macOS support.
-However if there is anything missing that prevents macOS support, please let me know and
-  I will incorporte those changes.
+  While Vulkan applications can be run on a mac via moltenVK, this library uses Vulkan 1.30, which is not supported by moltenVK.
+Once the support has come and is stable, this can run on macs.
+If you really want, you can try it yourself, this is open source and free after all.

 * ### Why just not use Unreal Engine or Unity or similar engine? ### Well there are mainly two reasons for this.
 One is that when I started this project I wanted to learn to write C++ and learn software development